 When I travel around the world (not half as much as I’d like to), I try to visit local kundalini yoga studios, even if I’m not familiar with the language.
 This was not the case in New York’s Kundalini Yoga East studio, located in 873 Broadway, very close to Union Square, as I can understand some English.
-Plus I had the opportunity to meet one of the first teachers sent by Yogi Bhajan around the US to spread kundalini yoga and the 3HO way of life: Sat Jivan Kaur Khalsa.
+Plus I had the opportunity to meet one of the first teachers sent around the US to spread kundalini yoga and the 3HO way of life: Sat Jivan Kaur Khalsa.

 While I was somewhat unimpressed by the building’s entrance – never judge a book by its cover – I was totally taken aback by the sudden warmth of the studio itself, and was greeted with a ‘sat nam’ by a very cool guy with the tallest turban I have ever seen!
 There is a special warmth to the people attending, and I overheard some of them talking about Subagh Kriya – nice coincidence, as that’s my favourite.
 In the hall, there are a few original drawings by Yogi Bhajan himself, as well as a beautiful moquette.

 In my experience, when a teacher introduces a class taught by Yogi Bhajan in the early 70s, odds are you’re in for a rough time focusing on the lower triangle/ first three chakras.
 My intuition served me well, as it was the Kriya For Physical And Mental Vitality.
 Keeping up was very difficult, but Sat Jivan, while being very precise – mind about the angles! – is also very compassionate in helping us accept what we can (or can’t!) do.
 There is such a beautiful energy in this sangat, I really can’t describe it – you need to experience it for yourself.